 Complete book:Brooks VB.
 The neural basis of motor control.
 New York: Oxford University Press, 1986.

 Special type of article:Schmidt R, Fazekas F, Horner S, et al. Lipoprotein (a) serum levels of normals are not associated with carotid atherosclerosis and microangiopathy-related cerebral damage.
 J Stroke Cerebrovasc Dis 1995;5:116 (abstr).

 Rapid Communications: The Editor will provide the most rapid turnaround time possible in the review process.
 Authors may request rapid review of material found to be of critical importance to the field.
 The authors should accompany their manuscript with a letter stating clearly why they consider their work is appropriate for that request.
-These manuscripts will be published in the next subsequent issue of the Journal at the Editor's discretion.Case Reports: Reports of clinical interest should contain no more than 400 words of text and one Table or Figure.
+Once accepted, these manuscripts will be published in the next subsequent issue of the Journal at the Editor's discretion.Case Reports: Reports of clinical interest should contain no more than 400 words of text and one Table or Figure.
 Only unique Case Reports which contribute to existing literature will be considered for review and possible publication.
 The reference list should be limited to 10.
 The authors should also limit their case reports to new materials, rare clinical conditions, or cases that provide insight into diagnostic or therapeutic alternatives of a disease process.
 They should provide their reason for the case report in a separate cover letter to the author.
 Most Case Reports will be e-published only.